 The committee includes a minimum of one (1) parent for each school level (elementary, middle and high school).
 The ideal group has one (1) parent representative from each school level that represents the diversity of the Palo Alto parent community.
 The group will be facilitated by the Student Services Coordinator and will include key district, parent and community stakeholders.

-- District Climate Committee meets monthly at the District Office from 5:00pm to 6:30pm on the following dates:
+- Safe and Welcoming Schools Committee meets monthly at the District Office from 5:00pm to 6:30pm on the following dates:

 - September 15, 2014